In this article, users will learn how to forward ports on airOS.

 Table of Contents

 Most home routers have NAT (Network Address Translation) enabled.
 To access a service behind the router's NAT (LAN side), Port Forwards must be used (sometimes called Destination NAT).
-For example, if you choose not to connect your UniFi Network Controller to the Cloud, and you are attempting to reach it from outside your network, you will need to use Port Forwarding.
+For example, if you choose not to enable remote accessibility for your UniFi Network application, and you are attempting to reach it from outside your network, you will need to use Port Forwarding.

-In this example, we will be Port Forwarding TCP 8443 (GUI) and TCP 8080 (device inform) to a UniFi Network Controller behind an airRouter.
+In this example, we will be Port Forwarding TCP 8443 (GUI) and TCP 8080 (device inform) to a UniFi Network application behind an airRouter.
 In Router mode on the airRouter LAN = WAN Port and Bridge0 = your LAN.
 Depending on your model, this may be different.
-For the purposes of this article, the private IP address of the UniFi Network Controller will be 203.0.113.48.
+For the purposes of this article, the private IP address of the UniFi Network application will be 203.0.113.48.

 Steps: Port Forwarding on airOS